orobardet/gitlab-ci-linter/README.md

 This script use the [Gitlab API](https://docs.gitlab.com/ce/api/ci/lint.html) to validate your local `.gitlab-ci.yml`.
 It can be installed as a git pre-commit hook, preventing commit (and so push) of an invalid `.gitlab-ci.yml`.

+**The script itself does not lint anything: it uses the lint API of a Gitlab instance => it needs to be run somewhere with an access to the Gitlab instance where your project come from.**

 # Installation

 Just download the [lint-gitlab-ci.sh](lint-gitlab-ci.sh) and put it somewhere in your `$PATH`, as an executable.